rr-learning/disentanglement_dataset/README.md

-# Disentanglement datasets
+## MPI3D Disentanglement datasets

+MPI3D datasets have been introduced as a part of NEURIPS 2019 Disentanglement [Competition.](http://www.disentanglement-challenge.com).
 There are three different datasets:

-1. The first one consists of simplistic rendered images,
+1. Simplistic rendered images (mpi3d_toy).
-2. the second consists of realistic rendered images and
+2. Realistic rendered images (mpi3d_realistic).
-3. the third one consists of real images.
+3. Real world images (mpi3d_real).

 Each dataset consists of 460800 images corresponding to all possible combinations of the following factors of variation: